Biden authorizes $100 million in weapons, equipment to Ukraine

 “I cannot give you an exact date of when it's all going to show up in Ukraine, but you can imagine, having seen us do this in the past, that we're not going to sit on our hands and will start flowing that stuff immediately,” he said.

-Blinken and Defense Secretary Lloyd Austin urged Congress last week to advance the supplemental by Thursday in order to continue sending security assistance at the current pace.
+Blinken and Defense Secretary Lloyd Austin urged Congress last week to advance the supplemental aid bill by Thursday in order to continue sending security assistance at the current pace.

 Kirby said the package uses up the remaining $100 million of the $3.5 billion in drawdown authority that was passed in March as part of a $1.5 trillion bill to fund the government through September.